abdulsaleh/asyncio-for-ai/src/llm-responses.md

 ### Step 3 - Solution

-Now let's define some coroutines and use `asyncio.gather()` to create and schedule the tasks concurrently:
+Now let's define some tasks and use `asyncio.gather()` to run them concurrently:

 ```python
 import asyncio